Buckhill/linux-package-installer-for-wordpress/README.md

 WCM can be found here: https://github.com/Buckhill/web-chroot-manager

+Usage: ./linux-package-installer-for-wordpress.sh [options...]

 #### WCM mode

 LPI-WP relies on WCM configuration files.
 This mode is default, only two options are required:

--u (Secondary Username)
+- -u (Secondary Username)

--s (Domain Name)
+- -s (Domain Name)

 After Wordpress has successfully installed the script outputs the credentials for the WP admin user

 **Optional arguments:**

--c path to WCM config dir. /etc/buckhill-wcm is default
+- -c path to WCM config dir. /etc/buckhill-wcm is default

 #### Generic mode